-Top 5 Reasons Why a HP Laptop Runs Slow or Freezes (and How to Speed it Up)
+Top 5 Reasons Why a HP Laptop May Run Slow or Freeze (& How to Speed it Up)

 Sooner or later, all tech starts to slow down.
-HP creates some excellent laptops, but they're just as prone to slowdowns as any other brands.
-The bad news is that there are a number of reasons that HP laptops may run slow or keep freezing, from viruses to old hardware.
+HP creates some excellent laptops, but they're just as prone to slowdowns as many other brands.
+There are a number of reasons for why HP laptops may run slow or keep freezing, from viruses to old hardware.

-But there's good news too — many issues are pretty easy to fix and you may not need to invest in a new laptop just yet.
+The good thing is — many issues are pretty easy to fix and you may not need to invest in a new laptop just yet.
 Wondering why your HP laptop is slow or frozen?
-We've found 5 biggest causes, matched with simple solutions.
+We've found 5 possible causes, matched with simple fix solutions.

-Note: this guide works on all types of HP Pavilion laptops, Mini networks, desktop PCs, as long as they run with Microsoft Windows XP, Vista, 7, 8, 10 operation systems.
+Note: this guide works for all types of HP Pavilion laptops, Mini networks, desktop PCs, as long as they run under a Microsoft Windows XP, Vista, 7, 8, 10 operation system.

 1. Viruses and Malware

-While viruses are most known for crashing perfectly good computers, they could also be running in the background of normal tasks.
-Viruses and malware that run behind the scenes take up valuable CPU and slow your computer down.
-Sometimes, these bugs aren't necessarily out to wreak havoc, but trying to monitor your activities to target you with ads.
+While viruses are most known for crashing computers and stealing your data, they could also run wild in the background -- taking up valuable CPU and memory thus slow down your PC.
+Other times, these malicious programs aren't necessarily out to wreak havoc, but trying to monitor your activities and target you with annoying ads.

 Solution: Antivirus and Malware removal software

-Eliminating malicious threats will sure tune up your HP performance, but how do you know you even have any in the first place, and then how do you get rid of them?
-There's a variety of security software out there that will do the trick.
-For example, Microsoft has a built-in Windows Defender (also called Microsoft Security Essentials), but not a good option as it fails a number of antivirus tests.
+Eliminating malicious threats will sure tune up your HP's overall performance, but how to know whether your computer has been caught, and then how do you get rid of them?
+There's a variety of security software out there that can do the job.
+For example, Microsoft has a built-in Windows Defender (also called Microsoft Security Essentials), but it's not that powerful as it failed a number of antivirus tests.

 The key is to look for a software that is capable of both removing existing viruses/malware and protecting your system against any future threats.
-We find BitDefender Total Security works great.
-It will find the malware and trojans that anti-virus programs don't go after.
+We find BitDefender Total Security a great option.
+It can find malware and trojans that other anti-virus programs don't go after.
 Another solution we like is SpyHunter, which has enhanced Antivirus and Anti-malware protection.

 Sometimes, your HP laptop will slow down simply because it doesn't have much room left to breathe.
-When your hard drive is more than 85 percent full, your computer will slow down.
-Not sure if this is your problem?
-Click the Start or Windows button, then go to This PC (or My Computer).
-Right click on your hard drive, then click properties and you'll see a chart detailing how much space you are using on your hard drive.
+When your hard drive is more than 85 percent full, your computer will surely slow down.
+How to find if you HP has enough free storage space?
+Click the Start or Windows button on left corner, then go to This PC (or My Computer).
+Right click on your hard drive, select Properties and you'll see a chart detailing how much space is available on your hard drive.

 Solution: Deep cleaning

-You also get this done manually, if your time permits (and you are comfortable with technology).
+If you have time and don't mind getting a bit into technical stuff, you also do this manually.
 First, run Disk Cleanup (Windows 7 see here, Windows 8/10 here) to eliminate the temporary files that your computer accumulates over time (find it with the search tool under the start menu).
 Then, uninstall any programs that you don't use any more.
-Still above 85 percent?
-It's probably a good idea to start storing files that you don't access very often on an external hard drive.
-Things like old family photos and past projects aren’t things you want to just throw out, but you don't access them on a daily basis either — that makes them perfect for storing on an external drive.
+Still your HP hard drive is above 85 percent full?
+It's probably a good idea to start transferring those large old files that you don't need any more to to an external hard drive.
+Items like old family photos, past projects, redundant backups are probably not the files you access on a daily basis — that makes them perfect for storing on an external drive.

 Computers age in dog years — or perhaps double dog years.
-Old hardware often can't handle the demands of new technology.
-If your computer is running slow and it's five years old or even older, the age may be to blame.
+Old hardware are often unable to meet the demands of new technology.
+If your HP computer is running slow and it's already five years old, the age is probably the bottleneck.

 Solution: Hardware Upgrade

-Before you go replace your HP laptop, consider a smaller hardware upgrade.
-Adding RAM will help run more intense programs, or allow you to multi-task again.
-Replacing your hard drive with an SSD will also improve the speed tremendously because of the way SSDs are designed.
-While replacing the SSD may not be practical for basic laptops, it may be a more affordable solution than replacing a high-end HP laptop.
-Make sure you check out this HP SSD upgrade guide in advance.
+Before you go trade or resell your old HP, consider hardware upgrades.
+Adding RAM will help your computer run more intense programs, and allow you to multi-task again.
+Replacing your hard drive with an SSD can also improve the speed tremendously because of the speed advantage SSDs have over HDDs .
+While replacing the SSD may not be practical for all HP laptops, it may be a more affordable solution than buying a new PC.
+Before you proceed with a new SSD, make sure you check out this HP SSD upgrade guide in advance.

-Bonus tip: what to do when your HP laptop touch-pad or mouse freezes?
+What to do when your HP laptop touch-pad or mouse freezes up?

-Sometimes, the mouse or touchpad on HP laptops may suddenly freeze up — so what can you do to solve the issue when you can't even move the mouse?
-A hard restart will often do the trick.
-Turn the computer off, if possible, and unplug it.
+Sometimes, the mouse or touchpad on HP laptops suddenly freezes up — so what can you do to solve the issue when you can't even move the mouse?
+A hard restart will often do the trick!
+Turn the computer off, if possible, and unplug the power cable.
 Then, remove the battery from the back.
 To drain any remaining power, hold down the on/off button for at least ten seconds.
 Then, put the battery back in and start everything back up as normal — the touchpad or mouse should return to normal.